The-Jay-Aher/DevOps/IAC/Terraform/README.md

 -   Good documentation must include an overview, usage instructions, input and output variables, and examples.

-**5 - Check version history of Module**
+**5 - Check the version history of Module**

 -   Look at the version history.
 Frequent versions and a clear versioning strategy suggest active maintenance.

 **6 - Analyze the Code**

 -   Inspect the module's source code on GitHub or another platform.
-Clean, well-structured code us a good sign.
+Clean, well-structured code is a good sign.

 **7 - Check the community feedback**